zeixcom/ui-element/docs-src/pages/components.md

 ### Observed Attributes

-Le Truc automatically observes and converts attributes with an associated **parser function** in the init block and updates them whenever the attribute changes (`attributeChangedCallback()`).
+El Truco automatically observes and converts attributes with an associated **parser function** in the init block and updates them whenever the attribute changes (`attributeChangedCallback()`).

 </section>